hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ~4 restatements of DNS analogy

-“If this sounds too strong, paste it into an AI and ask whether the logic holds.”
+“If this sounds too strong, or confusing just copyand paste it into an AI and ask whether the logic holds.”

 HESS / DFH lets the root-domain website owner declare the site’s topic upfront — before AI systems or search engines have to guess.